lilydev16/Rancid_Tomatillos/README.md

 Also on the home page, a random movie image displays on page load.
 The random image is diaplayed in the banner and provides links that navigates the user to view the random movie's details.
 The movie details "page" displays the movie's title, poster, overview, rating, and release date.

 Click here to see [Rancid Tomatillos](https://gaping-hammer.surge.sh)

 # Learning Goals
 - React fundamentals
-- Build a multipage application with Router
+- Build a multipage application via Router
-- Testing React components with acceptance testing & end-to-end testing
+- Testing React components with User Acceptance Testing (UAT) & End-to-End testing

 # Technologies Used
 - React
 - React Router
 - Cypress
-- Javascript
+- JavaScript
 - HTML
 - CSS
+- React Dev Tools (Chrome Dev Tools)

+## Accessibility
 - WAVE (Chrome extension)
-- React Dev Tools (Chrome Dev Tools)

 # Features